 There are several factors that go into selecting the make and model of a new vehicle.
 For starters, I usually start looking at vehicles that I find appealing.
 Then, I think about what I need to accomplish with the new vehicle.
 It can be hard to narrow down your search if you do not know what features the new vehicle includes.
 Kelley Blue Book speeds this up by offering a compare feature under their Research Tool menu option.
 You can select up to four vehicles using this tool and then review the details side by side; It would be nice if you could put in one vehicle and it would suggest the competitions equivalent offerings.

-- Overview & Pricing will inform you of the suggested retail price, summarize the general information about the vehicles, the manufacturing warranty, and any customer incentives if available.
+- Overview & Pricing will inform you of the suggested retail price, summarize the general information about the vehicles, the manufacturer's warranty, and any customer incentives if available.
 This section will give you a general idea if the vehicles you are interested in are within your price range.

 - The Photos tab will let you look at the interior and exterior of the vehicle.
 This tab will help you decide if the vehicle is stylish and sleek enough for you to be seen in.
 While there is no substitute for actually getting into the vehicle we are just trying to narrow down your choices here; So you’re not spending as much time at the dealership.

 - Features will cover all of the options available on the vehicle.
 It will also list whether it is standard, optional or not available for each vehicle you are comparing.
-This area will really help you eliminate a few choices based on the wants and need you have for your new vehicle.
+This area will really help you eliminate a few choices based on the wants and needs you have for your new vehicle.

 - Technical Specs contains all the geeky information like engine size, horsepower, interior dimensions, etc… The one thing I would pay attention to here is the fuel economy of the vehicle.
 The gas mileage of the vehicle could have a huge impact on the cost to own the vehicle over five years.
 Another detail that could play into the cost to own is the tire size.
 If the vehicle is sporting a common tire size you will probably be able to replace the tires at a more reasonable price.